Table of Contents

 Battery | about 670 shots |

-Canon EOS 7D Mark II is another best canon camera and a well-performer gear in low light situations.
+Canon EOS 7D Mark II is another best Canon camera and a well-performer gear in low light situations.
 It is demonstrated for long exposures and is a game-changing device for astrophotography.
-It has an improved autofocus system, available for a lower price as compared to other high-priced cameras with similar features.
+It has an improved autofocus system, available for a lower price as compared to other high-priced astrophotography cameras with similar features.
 However, it has tiny pixels to be considered for DSLR.
 Thus it needs very sharp lenses to capture all the details of an image.
-It has a built-in-intervalometer that makes it cool for getting time-lapse photography.
-This APS-Camera has a resolution of 20.2 megapixels and a dual-pixel CMOS sensor.
-With the capabilities of giving better quality images, Canon EOS 7D II can pull ISO from 100 to ISO 16000 on a standard-setting.
+It has a built-in intervalometer that makes it cool for getting time-lapse photography.
+This APS-C camera has a resolution of 20.2 megapixels and a dual-pixel CMOS sensor.
+With the capability of giving better quality images, this Canon astrophotography camera can pull ISO from 100 to ISO 16000 on a standard setting.
 However, it can expand ISO up to 512000.

 In warm conditions, long exposure noise is not possible for more than 60 sec.
-It is quite annoying to shoot night-view in summers because of the warm, noisy sensor.
-However, improvements have been noticed in 7D II that can take noise-free long exposures even at 60 to 70 degrees.
+It is quite annoying to shoot night-views in summer because of the warm, noisy sensor.
+However, improvements have been noticed in 7D II which can take noise-free long exposures even at 60 to 70 degrees.
 Furthermore, it is lighter in weight as compared to the previous Canon models regardless of the magnesium alloy body.
 However, the LCD screen of the camera is not articulated.

 8. Nikon D5600